builab/DomainFit/example/example.md

 	getAlphaFoldPDBs.py --ilist list_proteins.csv --odir pdb_files

 If there are missing proteins, they will be recorded in `missingAF.log` file.
 The missing proteins tend to be big proteins > 100kD.
 In this case, there are 4 missing proteins.
 You can predict them using ColabFold or AlphaFold.

-For the sake of the example, just ignore it.
+Note: For the sake of the example, just ignore it and skip to Step 2.
+Otherwise, continue to Step 1b to predict all the missing proteins.

 > I7M688
 I7LWA5
 I7LU47
 Q230X9

+## Step 1b: Predict the missing proteins using Colabfold
+If you predict these proteins using Colabfold notebook, download all the result files and move in Colabfold_output (no subfolders).
+Otherwise, using localcolabfold [https://github.com/YoshitakaMo/localcolabfold], it is easy to run colabfold in batch

+First, download all the fasta files and then predict all the fasta files in batch.

+	mkdir fasta colabfold_pred
+	retrieve_fasta_from_uniprot.py --ilist missingAF.log --odir fasta
+	colabfold_batch fasta colabfold_pred

+Now, copy and rename the rank_001 pdb file (top rank out of 5 predictions) to the downloaded AlphaFold folder

+	copy_colabfold_predictions colabfold_pred pdb_files

 ## Step 2: Automatically divide the PDBs into domains